Registration of the asylum application

 WAITING TIME PROVINCES

-1 year GUADALAJARA, LEÓN Y VALLADOLID.
+1 year ÁVILA, VALLADOLID Y GUADALAJARA

-10-12 months LUGO
+8-12 months LUGO Y ALBACETE

-8-10 months VIGO
+8 months VIGO

-7 months CÓRDOBA
+4-5 months CÓRDOBA

-4 months CÁCERES
+4 months CÁCERES, CÁDIZ

-3-4 months VITORIA
+3-4 months HUELVA Y MÁLAGA

-2-3 months VALENCIA
+2-3 months SEGOVIA Y GIJÓN

-2 months CÁDIZ Y MURCIA
+2 months MURCIA Y CARTAGENA

-1 week ZARAGOZA
+1 month BURGOS, ZARAGOZA

-Source: Accem, February 2023.
+Source: Accem, February 2024.

 Access to the procedure in Ceuta and Melilla

 Beyond the mainland, most shortcomings concerning the registration of asylum claims in Spain relate to the autonomous cities of Ceuta and Melilla, due to the difficulties in the Access to the Territory.
-Since November 2014, the Ministry of Interior established asylum offices at the borders’ crossing points in Ceuta and Melilla,[28] and UNHCR guaranteed its presence in such areas starting from mid-2014.
+Since November 2014, the Ministry of Interior established asylum offices at the borders’ crossing points in Ceuta and Melilla,[40] and UNHCR guaranteed its presence starting from mid-2014.

 Since its establishment, the border checkpoint in Melilla became one of the main registration points for asylum applications in Spain.
 [41] Conversely, there has been virtually no asylum claim made at the Ceuta border point.
 This is mainly due to the impossibility faced by migrants and asylum seekers to exit the Moroccan border due to the severe checks performed by Moroccan police, as mentioned in Access to the territory and push backs.
 This issue also affects Melilla but mainly impacts on the nationalities that can access the Spanish border rather than on the number of asylum claims overall.
 In fact, most of persons on the Moroccan side are stopped following racial profiling, meaning that nationalities such as Syrians cross the border more easily than persons from Sub-Saharan countries (see section on Access to the Territory).[42]